DanielSainz1/ProgramacionParalela/README.md

         ...
 ```

+`BoundsPolicy.apply(positions, velocities)` enforces box constraints and can
+modify velocities (e.g. zero them on the axis that hit the wall).
+`Topology.social_best_positions(pbest, pbest_costs)` returns each particle's
+social best — currently the global best broadcast to all, but a ring or
+von-Neumann topology would plug in here.

-To switch evaluator, use the `--evaluator` flag or change `evaluator:` in the YAML config.
+To switch evaluator, use the `--evaluator` flag or change `evaluator:` in the
+YAML config.

 ### V0 -- Sequential (baseline)